Properly Balancing a One Pipe Residential Steam System

 Ahhh, now we’re getting somewhere.
 All this radiation can be connected to the same single pipe steam system.
 It is imperative that all the radiation is vented with a radiator vents.
 I have always liked the adjustable style radiator vents.
 All the radiator vents should be the same manufacturer and style.

-It is fairly common that is a residential steam system if you look at all the radiators in the home they may all be 3 – 4 different sizes.
+It is fairly common in a residential steam system if you look at all the radiators there there willl be multiple sizes.
 This makes it easy to balance.
-For example, let’s assume there are 2 nine section radiators, 4 six sections radiators and 4 four section radiators.
+In this example, let's assume there are 2 five section radiators, 2 eight section radiators and 1 fourteen section radiator.
 Again, ignore where the radiator is in the home.
 Verify you have good working main line vents.
-The only thing we are concerned with is vent the largest 2 radiators, set the radiator vent wide open #9 on the air vent scale.
-The four 6 section radiators maybe set to #6, and the 4-four section at #4 on the radiator vent.
+The only thing we are concerned with is vent on the largest radiator, set the radiator vent wide open wide open on air vent scale (9).
+The 2-eight section radiators may be set to about 50% (5 or 6), and the 2-five section at about 25% (2 or 3) on the radiator vent.
 Explain to the customer that if a room is a bit too warm close one number or it too cool open 1 number and wait about a week before making another adjustment but only one number at a time.

 One last thing, a radiator that would be 30 sq. ft. of steam or larger.
 One radiator vent may not be enough vent.
-It is a good practice to add a second vent to any radiator larger than 30 sq, ft. steam.
+It is good practice to add a second vent to any radiator larger than 30 sq, ft. steam.
 Drill and tap the second air vent below the existing air vent.
-The second reason to add a second air vent is due to a very long pipe from the steam system main to the radiator.
+The second reason to add a second air vent is due to an exceptionally long pipe from the steam system main to the radiator.

 Disclaimer: The information found on this web site is for informational purposes only.
 All preventive maintenance, service, installations should be reviewed on a per job situation.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
 Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this web site.